xwax/xwax.github.io/docs/novation_dicer_control.md

 {{ :dicerpair.jpg?300|}}

-Connect the Dicers to your computer via USB and then launch xwax with the ''--dicer'' flag followed by the Dicer's ALSA device name.
+Connect the Dicers to your computer via USB and then launch xwax with the `--dicer` flag followed by the Dicer's ALSA device name.

-e.g. ''--dicer hw:Dicer''
+e.g. `--dicer hw:Dicer`

-(Note that version 1.3 or older uses the ''-dicer'' flag, with a single hyphen)
+(Note that version 1.3 or older uses the `-dicer` flag, with a single hyphen)

 ## Using the Novation Dicers